ZeroBone/regexfe/README.md

 # regexfe

-Regular expression parser
+A simple regular expression matcher for text files.

-# Installation
+## Installation

 Download the jar file of the form `grammax-x.x.x.jar` from the [Grammax releases page](https://github.com/ZeroBone/Grammax/releases).